COVID-19 protocol of the Tenancy Tribunal at 7 September 2021

 If COVID restrictions are at Level 3 or Level 4 anywhere in New Zealand, in person hearings will be adjourned.
 Where possible, teleconferences will be convened to progress hearings.
 If this is not possible, matters will be rescheduled to a date in future.

-If COVID restrictions are at Level 2 anywhere in New Zealand in person hearings will continue, complying with the arrangements set out by the Chief Justice on 12 August 2020.
+If COVID restrictions are at Level 2 anywhere in New Zealand in person hearings will continue, complying with the arrangements set out by the Chief Justice on 6 September 2021.
+Hearings will also proceed by teleconference where arranged.

 Parties affected by any change of Tribunal’s usual operating procedures will be advised and provided with information to ensure that they understand how their matter will be handled by the Tribunal.